TheRealBenForce/cam2s3/readme.md

 * To/from email.
 No reason they can't be the same.
 * SMTP credentials.

+You'll need to log in to the camera web portal, I found that there were two users besides the admin (user and guest) which can not be managed from the mobile app.
+You may want to update default passwords on these so you don't unknowingly participate in [DDoSing Dyn DNS servers.](https://dyn.com/blog/dyn-statement-on-10212016-ddos-attack/).

+You'll also need to set up your motion alarm.
+For me, this is something I found easier to do in the mobile app.
+I find the camera to be incredibly sensitive so I adjusted the setting to 'low'.

 Fill this stuff in, then click the test button and you should be in business!